The Value of Forensic Accountants in Investigations

 The art of investigating

 In the art world, spotting the difference between an authentic masterpiece and an impeccably forged fake can often hinge on the minutest of details.
-John Martin, the renowned forensic art analyst, has saved (and destroyed) many an art owner's dreams by confirming or denying the authenticity of highly valued artworks.
+James Martin, the renowned forensic art analyst, has saved (and destroyed) many an art owner’s dreams by confirming or denying the authenticity of highly valued artworks.
 In one example investigated by Martin, a Rothko from 1956 was determined to be a fake – because of a ground layer of white paint between the canvas and the oils.
-During the relevant period in question, Rothko had used a transparent layer.
+During the relevant period, Rothko had used a transparent layer.

 The value of forensic accountant investigators

-What is it that makes forensic accountant investigators so additive in supporting or leading internal investigations?
-Like all specialists, the attributes are more involved than might first come to mind:
+What is it that makes forensic accountant investigators so valuable when they support or lead internal investigations?
+Like all specialists, their attributes are more complex than one might first imagine.
+They include:

 - an understanding of the accounting and control environment that surround transactions;